Terms & Conditions

 6.8 The Buyer grants the Company, its agents and employees an irrevocable licence at any time to enter any premises where the Goods are or may be stored in order to inspect them, or, where the Buyer’s right to possession has terminated, to recover them.

-7.1 Subject to clause 2.7, unless otherwise agreed by the Company in writing the price for the Goods shall be the price set out in the Company’s quotation.
+7.1 Subject to condition 2.7 and condition 2.8, unless otherwise agreed by the Company in writing the price for the Goods shall be the price set out in the Company’s quotation.

 7.2 The price for the Goods shall be exclusive of any value added tax or any other applicable tax or duty which the Buyer will pay in addition when it is due to pay for the Goods.

-7.3 Except as otherwise agreed in writing by the Company the price for the Goods is given on an ex-works (Wakefield, Incoterms latest version) basis and where the Company agrees to deliver the Goods otherwise than the Company’s premises, the Buyer shall be liable to pay the Company’s charges for transport (except on orders for more than £300 value in UK mainland on normal delivery), packaging and insurance.
+7.3 Except as otherwise agreed in writing by the Company the price for the Goods is given on an ex-works Wakefield (Incoterms latest version) basis and where the Company agrees to deliver the Goods otherwise than on an ex-works Wakefield (Incoterms latest version) basis, the Buyer shall be liable to pay the Company’s charges for transport (except on orders for more than £300 value in UK mainland on normal delivery), packaging and insurance.
 Any delivery charges on export orders and timed deliveries, including timed ‘next-day’ deliveries, are charged to the Buyer.

 7.4 The cost of pallets and returnable containers will be charged to the Buyer in addition to the price of the Goods, but full credit will be given to the Buyer provided that they are returned undamaged to the Company before the due payment date.

-8.2 Payment is by Proforma invoice unless a credit account is agreed by the Company.
+8.2 Subject to condition 15.6, payment is by pro forma invoice unless a credit account is agreed by the Company.
 Where a credit account is agreed by the Company, payment of the price for the Goods is due 30 days after the date of the Company’s invoice or (if earlier) 30 days following the day on which the Goods are delivered or deemed to be delivered.

 8.3 Time for payment shall be of the essence.